Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

     : Endpoint.WithoutRequest.WithoutResponse { /* ... */ }
 ```

-And here is how the updated `SingInEndpoint` would look like:
+And here is how the updated `SignInEndpoint` would look like:

 ```csharp
 public class SignInEndpoint : Endpoint